 The pictures below tell the story the best.

-Here are some other posts you may like:
+Here are a few other recipes and links you may like:

 - Dry rub or marinade for steak?
 Know what’s best